Home Guide Links Contact

 Known dates awarded: Early 1970

-Confusingly, the very small Sterling hallmark with short "r", and the low copyright text differentiate it from the variant III pins known to have been carried on Apollo 12 and 13, which leaves this as a mystery.
+The very small Sterling hallmark with short "r", and the low copyright text differentiate this from the variant 3 pins.

 Description: Silver Snoopy Pin